Towards Quantum Limited Spatial Resolution of NV-Diamond Magnetometry: Conclusions and Outlook

 Looking forward, several immediate extensions of our protocol appear ripe for investigation.
 One direction involves adaptively allocating photon resources $N_1^{(\gamma)}$ and $N_2^{(\gamma)}$ based on real-time estimates of the parameter vector $\bm{\theta}_{\gamma}$.
 Such an adaptive scheduler could dynamically switch between measurements to maximize the accrual of information about the target field $\phi$.
 Another promising extension would generalize the protocol to wide-field imaging, where the emitters are densely packed.
 This would require extending our framework from a point emitter cluster model to a continuous emissive distribution as shown in \cite{Tsang:2019_QuantumBoundsIncoherentImaging,Tsang:2020_QuantumSemiparametric,Tsang:2021_QuantLimImaging_ParametricSubmodel}.
 Fortunately, several works demonstrating the utility of SPADE for imaging extended objects have already shown promise in this direction \cite{Matlin:2022_ExtendedObjectSPADE,Bearne:2021_ConfocalSPADE}.
 This extension would enable super-resolution sensing with atomic vacancies on various scales.

 While the aforementioned extensions may broaden the application space for SPADE-enhanced quantum sensing, various real-world challenges could hamper their utility in experimental settings.
-Currently, our analysis does not account for sources of noise such as detector read noise, dark current, or modal cross-talk which may limit performance in real-world implementations.
-Bearing these promising directions and important hurdles in mind, we believe that our work lays the foundation for a scalable, non-invasive approach to super-resolution imaging.
+Currently, our analysis only accounts for photon shot noise and neglects other noise sources such as detector read noise, dark current, or modal cross-talk which may limit performance in real-world implementations.
+Bearing these promising directions and important hurdles in mind, we believe that our work lays the foundation for a scalable, non-invasive approach to super-resolution imaging-based atomic sensing.